-Josh Kira, Ph.D.Assistant Professor of Philosophy and Theology
+Josh Kira, Ph.D.Associate Professor of Philosophy and Theology

 Dr. Joshua Kira teaches theology courses in the Bible minor, as well as philosophy courses such as Ethics and Philosophy of Religion.
 His current research interests include Heideggerian phenomenology, philosophy of language, metaphysics, and theology of revelation.